| Melbourne — loading...

 Fourth Chapter is the kind of cafe that makes you feel slightly guilty for ever drinking instant.
 The fit-out is minimal — polished concrete, big windows, not a single unnecessary decoration — but the coffee program is anything but.
 They roast in-house using a Probat, and the single-origin filter rotates weekly.
 A flat white runs $4.80, a batch brew $5.50, and the pour-over is $6.50 for something genuinely special.

 The baristas here take their craft seriously without being pretentious about it.
-Ask them what they’re pulling and they’ll tell you about the Ethiopian natural they’ve been dialing in, not with arrogance but with the kind of enthusiasm that makes you want to care more about coffee.
-The weekend brunch menu is solid too — the smashed avo with dukkah on sourdough is $19 and worth every cent.
+Ask them what they are pulling and they will tell you about the Ethiopian natural they have been dialing in, not with arrogance but with enthusiasm.
+The weekend brunch menu is solid too — the smashed avo with dukkah on sourdough is $19.

-Insider tip: Come on a weekday before 9am and you’ll get the place practically to yourself.
-By 10:30 on weekends, you’re queuing.
+Insider tip: Come on a weekday before 9am and you will get the place practically to yourself.
+By 10:30 on weekends, you are queuing.

 2. Mr Mister